NervanaSystems/ngraph/doc/sphinx/source/howto/operator.rst

 This section illustrates the use of C++ operators to simplify the building of graphs.

-Several C++ operators have been overloaded so that when given nodes as arguments they construct a node that performs the operation on the nodes.
+Several C++ operators are overloaded to simplify graph construction.
 For example, the following:

 .. literalinclude:: ../../../examples/abc.cpp
    :language: cpp